The existence of your endocannabinoid system is scientific proof that cannabis is medicine!

-Common Questions
+Answers to Common Questions

-This page aims to answer questions that are often asked when someone is considering medical cannabis.
 If you have a question that's not covered here, please contact us via the form at the bottom of this page.

 1. Is cannabis use dangerous?

-2. Can I take cannabis without getting stoned?
+1. Can I take cannabis without getting stoned?

 Yes.
 If you take the medicine in suppository form.
 Empty suppository capsules can easily be bought online.
 You can read more about how cannabis suppositories work here.

-3. Does my doctor need to know?
+1. Does my doctor need to know?

-4. Is it addictive?
+1. Is it addictive?

 The scientific research is mixed.
 However, as a very long-term cannabis user, I would say it's no more addictive than coffee.
 There have been many times when I've been unable to source what I need, and so I'll go without.
-I never have a problem, but we are all different.
+I have never had a problem, but we are all different.
 It's definitely nowhere near as addictive as many prescription pills.

-5. Do I have to smoke it?
+1. Do I have to smoke it?

 Contact us